 The issues arise largely with private companies.
 One particular issue is where these private companies target those that are left with no option but to park outside a designated parking space.
 We see this happen all the time in universities, hospitals and apartment blocks.
 There are simply not enough parking spots provided and people are left with little option but to park illegally in the clamper’s eyes.
 This is like shooting fish in a barrel and is a massive money making exercise in our opinion.

 The AA undertook a survey of Irish motorists and they had this to say on the issue of private clamping:

 The AA also finds it unacceptable that private clampers and the landowners who are their clients present themselves as being of equal legitimacy with clamping that is carried out under the direction of the local authority.
 They are not.

 Signs frequently mention a parking ‘fine’ for example.
 A fine is an amount of money paid as a penalty for a criminal or civil infraction and may only be imposed in accordance with the law.
 A car owner who parks on private land where there is an implied right of access, such as a car park, cannot be held to be in breach of the law.
 The motorist might be held to be at fault in a civil matter with respect to the limitations that the land-owner has declared for allowing access to his property; then again he might not and it could ultimately require a civil action to rule on the matter.

 Whatever about the semantics of how private parking restrictions are displayed it remains the case that private parking penalties are imposed arbitrarily and without legal basis.
-The costs for de-clamping are also arbitrary.
 You can read the brilliant AA piece in full here.